 Months of entry

-This course critically examines the techniques used by states to manage population movement and conflict, their social and cultural impact and the responses they elicit.
-It is unique in the way it applies race-critical, cultural and postcolonial theories to racialization, population movement, conflict and peace-making.
+This one-year postgraduate course examines the techniques used by states and international agencies to manage peoples and conflict, their social and cultural impact and the responses they elicit.
+It applies a wide variety of sociological theories to racialization, gender, migration, ethnic conflict and peace-making.
 It is designed for people who work or wish to work in any of these fields, and/or who are thinking of PhD research.
-There is a focus on Ireland, Europe (including the Balkans), the US and the Middle East.
+Students are taught to complete an independent research project on these issues.

 The course has three components: